Master the King of All Exercises

 movementlg

-2. Our staff in-service is every Monday at 10AM.
+2. Our staff in-service is every Wednesday at 10:30AM.
 This has turned into a great continuing education opportunity for all of us.
-I do two per month and Chris and Tony each do one.
-While one person is “responsible” for presenting the topic, it always inevitably becomes a “think tank” among our staff and interns about how something applies to specific clients, unique issues, functional anatomy, or our programming or business model.
+While one person is "responsible" for presenting the topic each week, it always inevitably becomes a "think tank" among our staff and interns about how something applies to specific clients, unique issues, functional anatomy, or our programming or business model.

 Beyond just the benefits of helping our staff grow as a whole, for me, it has several distinct benefits.
 First, when I come back from a weekend seminar where I’ve learned something good, it’s a great opportunity to “reteach” and apply it immediately.
 I’m a firm believer that the best way to master something is to have to teach it to someone else.
 Second, having pretty frequent “mini-presentations” keeps my presenting skills fresh for seminars when I may have 4-6 weeks between speaking engagements.